Current Water Protection Issues and Status:

 Beyond evident environmental impacts, parties in Westwood are releasing contaminated storm run-off on top of the potable wells Dedham & Westwood rely upon.
 Additionally, DWWD is investing $15 million for a "Forever Chemical" treatment plant on a well field which, because of continued salt accumulation, would appear to have a diminishing level of return.

-Last Status:
+Status:

 2. Our Aquifer Protection Bylaw does NOT adequately protect the aquifer